 Eating and Drinking Establishments

 Taxes on all motor vehicles are paid one year in advance.
 Taxes are calculated based on multiplying the assessed value time the millage rate.
-On personal vehicles the assessment is base on 6% of the fair market value that we receive from the South Carolina Department of Revenue; on vehicles that are used in a business the assessment is base on 10.5% fair market value that we received from the South Carolina Department of Revenue.
+On personal vehicles the assessment is based on 6% of the fair market value that we receive from the South Carolina Department of Revenue; on vehicles that are used in a business the assessment is based on 10.5% fair market value that we received from the South Carolina Department of Revenue.